Fast evaluation of far-field signals for time-domain wave propagation: Introduction

 Using the technique of {\em kernel compression} \cite{AGH,Jiang,XuJiang,BEHL}, this paper considers approximation of the exact frequency domain kernel.
-Our approximations are based on an integral expression for the frequency-domain kernel (cf.~Eq.~\eqref{eq:flatspacePhi}) which affords well-conditioned evaluation of the exact frequency domain kernel at imaginary Laplace frequencies, but by itself is not useful for the time-domain.
+Our approximations are based on an integral expression for the frequency domain kernel (cf.~Eq.~\eqref{eq:flatspacePhi}) which affords well-conditioned evaluation of the exact frequency domain kernel at imaginary Laplace frequencies, but by itself is not useful for the time-domain.
 With expression \eqref{eq:flatspacePhi} and a given integer $d \ll \ell$, we may construct an accurate rational approximation of the exact kernel which is itself a sum of $d$ simple poles, and therefore also determines a sum-of-exponentials kernel in the time-domain (now with fewer terms).
 While offering no analytical proof, we empirically demonstrate that kernel evaluation based on the $d$-term approximate expansion is more accurate than evaluation based on the $\ell$-term exact expansion.
 Moreover, we examine scaling relations between the parameters which determine a compressed kernel.
+We also give a more detailed derivation of Greengard, Hagstrom, and Jiang's large-$\ell$ asymptotic result \cite{GHJ} for the exact kernel residues.
 Our approach was recently developed in Ref.~\cite{BFL} for cases where closed-form kernel expressions were unavailable, and the concluding section remarks on applicability of the technique beyond the ordinary wave equation case.
-We also give a more detailed derivation of Greengard, Hagstrom, and Jiang's large-$\ell$ asymptotic result \cite{GHJ} for the exact kernel residues.